The Great American Hoopty

 The thing was only $600.
 I never expected luxury… and I was actually happy with the thing.
 That is, until the ball joints went out and the radiator went bad and the air-conditioner stopped just a few weeks after I bought it.

-Luckily some guy got too busy changing channels one day and rear-ended me.
-Totaled that little white car to pieces.
-So I didn’t have to worry about all its problems.
+Luckily some guy got too busy changing channels one day and rear-ended me, smashing that little white car to pieces.
+So I didn’t have to worry about all its problems for too long.

 But the slow learner that I am went back to the same dealership.
 This time I was up for an upgrade, and this time it was a red car with only seven years behind its wheels.
 Not wanting to get taken, I was a little more determined to make sure the car was usable.